Nevoral-Leos/IPP_interpret-only_test_2023/README.md

 ```
 what does it mean?

-Bad stdout means that your output did not match expected output (in this example interptet retuned `true`, but testing script expected `rue`)
+Bad stdout means that your output did not match expected output (in this example interptet printed to stdou `true`, but testing script expected `rue`)
 ignore the `\ No newline at end of file` message (that is there because how the tests are implemented).

 Bad RC is bad return code (or return value).